tarekziade/blog/entries/raspberry-pi.rst

-But after 3 hours of trying to make it work, installing many packages, and trying to understand why this #%*! alsasink failed with gstreamer, I just wiped my image and went for a simpler solution on the top of *mpeg123*, which works really well and don't have all those dependencies like GTK.
+But after 3 hours of trying to make it work, installing many packages, and trying to understand why this #%*! alsasink failed with gstreamer, I just wiped my image and went for a simpler solution on the top of *mpeg123*, which works really well and don't have all those dependencies like GTK.;

 And then I found `Jukebox <https://github.com/lociii/jukebox>`_ which is *exactly* what I wanted to write.
 And it works with *mpeg123* so why